Tim Burton's unrealized projects: Deep

 On June 11, 2012, Shane Acker confirmed that Burton would work with Valve to create his next animated feature film, Deep.
 Like 9, the film will take place in a post-apocalyptic world (although set in a different universe).
 Deep would have been another darker animated film, as Shane Acker has expressed his interest in creating more PG-13 animated films.
 Since then, there has been no further announcements.
 However, despite the silence from Acker, in January 2017, the Facebook profile of the character "the Scientist" was updated with a rather cryptic message.
 The profile had been inactive since 2009, leading some to speculate the teasing of a sequel.

 The Last American Vampire

 On June 22, 2012, Abraham Lincoln: Vampire Hunter, based on novel of the same name, was released to theaters, with Timur Bekmambetov as director and Burton in a producing role, leading to speculation that the sequel book The Last American Vampire would be adapted as well.
-However, due to the film bombing in the box office and poor critical receptions, talks of a sequel were scrapped.
+However, due to the film bombing in the box office and poor critical receptions, talks of a sequel were stalled.
+In October 2018, it was announced that NBC had given a "script commitment plus penalty" to a television adaptation of the novel from author Seth Grahame-Smith, David Katzenberg, Terry Matalas, and 20th Century Fox Television.
+Matalas would write the series and executive-produce alongside Grahame-Smith and Katzenberg.
+It was to be on Quibi, but with the shuttering of the streaming service in December 2020, development on the show ceased.